 Group 3

 - a.
 Free leg crossed in front or behind under the knee line (pirouettes). - b.
 Free skate wheels held by one or two hands. - c.
-High free leg stretched lateral or forward (at least 45 degree angle from the vertical). - d.
-Extra feature: changing the level of the skating leg (knee) with a continuous wave (up/down) motion.
+High free leg stretched lateral or forward (at least 45-degree angle from the vertical).